Buy Nothing Day Vs Green Friday

 Buy Nothing Day

 Ultimately, my take on it all is that it’s a day to remind us to take stock of our spending habits.
-To look at all of the things we’ve acquired, and maybe never used.
+To look at all of the things we’ve acquired and maybe never used.
 This day is also a great way to review our finances and think about what we spend and why.

-So, Buy Nothing Day, it’s a day to breathe, reflect and give the debit card a rest.
+So, Buy Nothing Day, it’s a day to breathe, reflect, and give the debit card a rest.

-Now, let’s move onto the awareness day that is gathering momentum: Green Friday
+Now, let’s move on to the awareness day that is gathering momentum: Green Friday

 Green Friday

-Over the past few years, in the UK we’ve started to see more businesses welcome Green Friday which is a counter-movement to Black Friday highlighting more conscious shopping instead.
-Some businesses are refusing to participate in the chaos that is Black Friday (and in some cases, we are seeing this madness span across a whole week) and instead opt-in for a Green Friday.
-Some businesses are boycotting Black Friday by shutting their doors for 1-day, like Elvis and Kresse.
+Over the past few years in the UK, we’ve started to see more businesses welcome Green Friday, which is a counter-movement to Black Friday, highlighting more conscious shopping instead.
+Some businesses are refusing to participate in the chaos that is Black Friday (and in some cases, we are seeing this madness span a whole week) and are instead opting for a Green Friday.

-Others are donating a % of profits to charitable causes or simply being transparent and saying they cannot afford to compete with the likes of Amazon, ASOS and larger retailer chains.
+Some businesses are boycotting Black Friday by shutting their doors for a day, like Elvis and Kresse.
+Others are donating a percentage of profits to charitable causes or simply being transparent and saying they cannot afford to compete with the likes of Amazon, ASOS, and larger retailer chains.

 And finally, how can I not mention Black Friday?